 Bob Arum has outlined the problems faced by launching Pay-Per-View fights in the United States and sees Amir Khan being out of action.

-The Top Rank boss spoke to WBN after being asked the question of potentially staging every event on a paid platform during the coronavirus outbreak.
+The Top Rank boss spoke to WBN after being asked about potentially staging every event on a paid platform during the coronavirus outbreak.

-WBN argued that the lack of fans at events could mean asking those under lockdown to fork out a smaller PPV fee to help the fighters.
+WBN argued that the lack of event fans could mean asking those under lockdown to fork out a smaller PPV fee to help the fighters.

 Arum suggested this model wouldn’t work during what is as much an economic crisis as it is a public health one.

-Even staging the bigger show, those that command fees of up to $89.95 per purchase, would be tough to justify as everybody struggles.
+Even staging the bigger show, which commands fees of up to $89.95 per purchase, would be tough to justify as everybody struggles.

 “If you can’t do it with spectators.
 And unless the fighters are willing to take on significant cuts, how do you suppose to do those fights?

-“But when we are up and running are people going to be open to going in close quarters in other people’s homes? – Probably not.
+“But when we are up and running, are people open to going in close quarters in other people’s homes? – Probably not.

 “So again, it’s very hard to look at what happened before.
 To say well, you know, let’s replicate it now.”